 Discontinue or Limit Alcohol

 While it can feel like alcohol takes the edge off a stressful day, there are plenty of reasons to cut back, including how it impacts your hormones.
-Heavy alcohol intake can negatively impact your cycle, lead to alterations in ovulation, and make it more challenging to get pregnant.
+Heavy alcohol intake18 can negatively impact your cycle, lead to alterations in ovulation, and make it more challenging to get pregnant.

 Avoid Xenoestrogens

-Xenoestrogens are chemicals that mimic estrogen in your body and disrupt the natural balance of your hormones.
+Xenoestrogens are chemicals that mimic estrogen in your body and disrupt the natural balance of your hormones19.
 They are found in everything from beauty products to plastic bottles.
 Xenoestrogens, or endocrine disruptors, are associated with reduced fertility and cycle disruption, among many other health concerns.

 Supplements for Ovulation